HOME| BIO| CONTACT| INSTRUCTION| FAQ|TACTICS|SHEATH|CIPHER|HUMOR|FICTION

 Each card ranks the difficulty of its shot as marksman-, sharpshooter-, expert- or master-level.
 These are American (specifically, NRA) terms which mean, basically, easy, medium, hard and masterful.
 You must also translate “holdover,” “windage,” “mills,” and “M.O.A.”
 There is additional material on topics like shooting at moving targets, but its translation is not necessary to use the cards.

 Q: I read in Snipershide's website that you said the Leupold Mark IV is "useless" and recommend those el cheapo BSA scopes instead.
 Is that true?
 Incidentally, I don't think they meant the term "Ass Hat" in a complimentary way.
+(2010 Update: I now recommend the Bushnell ET1040 Elite Tactical, which is a better scope than the BSA at the same low price.)

 A: Criticizing their beloved Mark IV is not the way to endear oneself to the guys at Sniper’s Hide.
 However, I never said the Mark IV was useless.
 I said a $180 BSA with an illuminated mil-dot reticule is better than a non-illuminated $450 Leupold VX-II “tactical” scope and I stand by that assessment.
 The $1800 Mark IV is better than both, as is to be expected from optics costing ten times as much.
 But my typical customer, leading his peasant army in that impoverished third-world country, cannot afford the Mark IV.